Tomagato/starwars-app/README.md

+### `npm install --global yarn`

+run this command in folder terminal to install package manager

+### `yarn install`

+install the required dependencies

 ### `yarn start`

-run command at the folder terminal and go to http://localhost:3000
+run command and go to http://localhost:3000

-The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### 'Toggle'